 My father’s cousin “Marjory Russell (nee Stevenson)” came to light as nothing more than a labelled photograph of a girl in a shoebox in the last month or so.
 She was the only child of John Black Stevenson and Marianne Milne Simpson.

 Her parents had married in Jalna, central India on 04/04/1907.
-Jack himself had been born in Pachamba, NE India, to Scottish missionaries, and returned himself as an adult, during the Raj, as a doctor.
+Jack himself had been born in 1880 in Pachamba, NE India, to Scottish missionaries, and returned himself as an adult, during the Raj, as a doctor.
 In 1913 he was linked to a Free Church of Scotland mission around 125km from where he married.
 In WW1, he served in the RAMC, and was decorated but suffered from gas exposure and shell shock in 1917.
-Marianne hailed from farming families in Aberdeenshire.
+Marianne hailed from farming families in Aberdeenshire, and was born in Tough in 1865.
 I don’t know what took her to India, or what her occupation was, before her marriage.
 Or even if she had been married before.
-Their daughter Marjory Sophia M_ Stevenson had been born in India in 1908, when Marianne was aged 43.
+Their daughter Marjory Sophia M__ Stevenson had been born in India in 1908, when Marianne was aged 43.
 She and Marjory returned to Britain and appear in the 1911 census living in Marianne’s sister’s house in Hampstead (see below).
 The FindMyPast English death indexes state that Marjory died in the first quarter of 1994 in Norfolk (and see below).

 Between the World Wars, the Stevenson family lived in southern England (see below).
 Jack, my father’s uncle, was a medical practitioner, as were so many others in our family.
 His wife Marianne died in 1933 aged 68 as the result of a gruesome car accident.
 Two years later, Marjory (dad’s 1st cousin) married John Russell, when she was aged 27, at which point my father was only 15 years old.
 He was presumably not there, but knew about it.
 She had a daughter the next year, in 1936 (my 2nd cousin).
 Also in 1936, Jack himself re-married, to Mary/Marie Podeschwa (nee Gluck).
 Marie’s grand-daughter was living in their household in 1939 while.
 It seems Jack died in Croydon in (July?)
 1958.
 “Marie F Stevenson” died in Croydon in 1966 (aged 74, so born ~1892) So that’s that, for now.